-The tracking system will impose additional reporting costs on consignors, transporters and recipients, as well as additional costs on the EPA.
+Compared to asbestos, there is much less existing regulation of waste tyres.
+The tracking system will therefore impose additional record-keeping and reporting costs on consignors, transporters and recipients, as well as additional costs on the EPA.
 Since the tracking system is yet to be developed, the associated costs are not yet clear.